 The Guggenheim Museum uses SoLux 4700K for critical color work on art.
-Most photographers choose SoLux 4700K and 5000K light for critical color proofing, however, other well respected photographers like John Paul Caponigro recommend using SoLux 3500K for proofing, the light many galleries use to exhibit.
+Most photographers choose SoLux 4700K light for critical color proofing, however, other well respected photographers like John Paul Caponigro recommend using SoLux 3500K for proofing, the light many galleries use to exhibit.
 Therefore, we now offer the full range of SoLux in our light kits.

 The NEW Snout optional attachment for the Color Proofing Kit.
 Reduces the stray light and cleans up the edges of the light emitted by the bulb.
 Comes with clip for attaching to fixture.
 Only available in black.